|LOST HOSPITALS OF LONDON|

 In 1931, during the Depression, because of financial difficulties, two-thirds of the Stanborough Park estate was sold off.
 The College moved to Newbold Revel, near Rugby, and part of its building became an annexe to the Sanitarium.

-During WW2 the Sanitarium joined the Emergency Medical Service as a psychiatric hospital run by the Ministry of Health.
+During WW2 the Sanitarium joined the Emergency Medical Service as a psychiatric hospital run by the Ministry of Health, with Dr Hugh Crichton-Miller as Medical Director.
 All the staff were retained except for the doctors and the chaplain.
 In 1941 the buildings became an annexe for patients under the care of University College Hospital.